Alisha98A/Love-Children-Foundation/README.md

 added flexbox to list for bigger screens, but it didn't work Project button from 768px and above has an absolute positioning, line 661.
 Therefore, it moves when screen gets bigger

+SOLVING:
+Video section, had trouble with positioning of elements.
+Tried different methods but finally solved it by having 2 divs, 1 for header and text and one for video and button.

 credits:
 I was stuck on video section.
 Elements didn't move.
 With help from John on tutoring team, I got help to move iframe inside of video container div.
 So that I could target all three elements (video, text and button) into position:flex;.
 Before, iframe container was outside of video container div.